gesker/gesker.github.io/src/projects.md

 **Date**: May 2015

-QUICKLY built a custom site on the Java EE platform using GlassFish 4.1, JSF (PrimeFaces) and Eclipselink.
+Built a custom site on the Java EE platform using GlassFish 4.1, JSF (PrimeFaces) and Eclipselink.

 The site pulls necessary payroll data from the accounting system at the MS-SQL database layer to securely issue weekly payroll information to employees.
 It also allows administrative staff to publish documents by simply dropping documents into a shared Windows Domain network folder.